Skip to the main content

 Traits & Skills

-• an ability to deal with a variety of personal musical styles and to work as part of a team
+• The ability to deal with a variety of personal musical styles

-They should enjoy using electronic equipment to perform tasks requiring precision and trouble-shooting problems.
+• Using electronic equipment to perform tasks requiring precision

 In Alberta, this occupation is part of 1 or more 2016 National Occupational Classification (NOC) groups.
 If there are multiple related NOC groups, select a NOC heading to learn about each one.